- Civil rights activist and Nation of Islam member

 By the time he was paroled in 1952, Malcolm was a devoted NOI member.
 Three weeks after regaining his freedom, he personally met Elijah Muhammad and embraced his own new identity by discarding his “slave” surname (Little) in favor of the letter “X”—a tribute to the unknown tribal name of his African ancestors.
 “The real names of our people were destroyed during slavery,” Malcolm explained.
 “The last name of my forefathers was taken from them when they were brought to America and made slaves, and then the name of the slave master was given, which we refuse, we reject that name today and refuse it.
 I never acknowledge it whatsoever.”

 Before long, Malcolm moved to Detroit to help Elijah Muhammad expand NOI’s following among blacks nationwide.
-He then became the minister of NOI temples in Harlem and Boston, while also establishing new temples in Harford and Philadelphia.
+He then became the minister of NOI temples in Harlem and Boston, while also establishing new temples in Hartford and Philadelphia.
 In 1960 Malcolm launched Muhammad Speaks, a national newspaper promoting NOI’s message.
 He also utilized mainstream newspaper columns and radio/television appearances for this purpose.

 Rejecting Martin Luther King Jr.’s vision of a peaceful path to racial integration, Malcolm exhorted blacks to combat racism “by any means necessary,” emphasizing: “You don’t have a peaceful revolution.
 You don’t have a turn-the-cheek revolution.
 There’s no such thing as a nonviolent revolution.”